SaraBrborich/Relative-Income-on-Wellbeing/README.md

 # Determinants of Subjective Well-Being: A Data-Driven Analysis

-This repository contains code related to analyzing subjective well-being determinants using econometric methods and survey data from the Encuesta de Condiciones de Vida (ECV)** provided by INEC.
+This repository contains the code used for the final project on Econometrics II class, which focuses on analyzing subjective well-being determinants using econometric methods and survey data from the Encuesta de Condiciones de Vida (ECV)** provided by INEC.

 ## Project Overview